 The starting point for any programme design is the development of a set of values and beliefs that the programme aspires to, (i.e., a programme mission, vision and philosophy).
 This first step is important in establishing a consistent understanding amongst stakeholders as to what the programme hopes to achieve.
-Review of ICM">ICM's Professional Framework for Midwifery (2021); ICM Core Concepts for Midwifery; ICM Philosophy and Model of Midwifery Care; and the ICM Essential Competencies for Midwifery Practice (2019) will help your stakeholders define the attributes of the midwifery graduates.
+Review of ICM">ICM's Professional Framework for Midwifery (2021); ICM Core Concepts for Midwifery; ICM Philosophy and Model of Midwifery Care; and the ICM Philosophy and Model of Midwifery Care; and the ICM Philosophy will help your stakeholders define the attributes of the midwifery graduates.